MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 3. In **Define Analysis Settings**, select one of the following:

    * **Starter Template** - Choose and then select a predefined factory or a user-defined starter template in **Select a categorization Starter template**.
-   * **Topic Detection only** - This option auto-detects topics in the selected dataset and then shows you the top results on the **Detected Topics** page with the option to **Create Starter Template** that includes these topics and you can edit the associated key phrases and category names for them.
+   * **Topic Detection only** - This option auto-detects topics in the selected dataset and then shows you the top results on the **Detected Topics** page.
+You can choose to export any relevant topics to a new starter template and customize the categories and key phrases by selecting **Create Starter Template**.
+When using this method, all emails and meetings remain uncategorized on the Categorization Analysis, Email Thread Analysis, and Communication Flow by Category pages.

     ![Process Explorer starter templates](./images/pexp-define-analysis.png)